JaharshKotha/Critviz/README.md

 The rainbow graph is a colorful visual representation of the student's peer evaluation data for any given assignment in CritViz.

 ##### What's the input to the Rainbow Graph ?
-The rainbow graph excepts the student's peer evaluation data in the format of a JSON file like this example.
+The rainbow graph excepts the student's peer evaluation data in the format of a JSON file like this [hideStudents.txt](https://github.com/JaharshKotha/Critviz/files/722651/hideStudents.txt).

 #### Skeleton structure of the JSON :